How to Get Rid of Mice Today!

 What Are Mice?

-Mice are a common species of rodent, symbolised in children’s books as being cheerful creatures with pointed noses, round ears and a thin tail.
+Mice are a common species of rodent that are commonly symbolized in children’s books as being cheerful creatures with pointed noses, round ears and a thin tail.

-This isn’t far from the truth as mice are agile, discreet and cute to observe.
+This isn’t that far from the truth as mice are generally quite agile, discreet and cute to look at.

 Found throughout the world mice are considered pests of both economic and medical importance because of the damage they inflict on food stocks, and because some of the diseases they carry are transmittable to humans.

-Another consideration focuses attention on the rate at which these rodents can reproduce.
+Another important consideration focuses attention on the rate at which these rodents are able to reproduce.

-In the right conditions, mice can develop populations of plague proportions, in a small amount of time.
+If conditions are right, mice develop populations of plague proportions, in a very small amount of time.

-The only good news here is that mice can usually be controlled easily when we apply the right mix of pest management approaches.
+The only good news here is that mouse control problems will usually be settled fairly easily when we apply the right mix of pest management approaches.

 How Many Kinds of Mouse Are There?

-We have many types of rodent in the UK, but as we scale down by species, we only have a small number of mouse species.
+The UK is home to many types of rodent but as we scale down by species, we only have a small number of mouse species.

-A varied diet is significant reason that mice can be so successful in so many different habitats.
+Mice are omnivores (they eat anything), with a strong preference for cereal-based food products.
+A varied diet is a significant reason these rodents are so successful in so many different habitats.

 Where Do Mice Come From?

-The UK has many different species of mouse that commonly enter buildings for food and shelter.
+Three different species of mouse commonly enter buildings for food and shelter.

 Popular methods of lethal control include Trapping (cages, snap-traps, glue boards) and Poisoning (bait, liquid feeds, contact poisons).

-Preferred methods of environmental control include Proofing/Exclusion (preventing mice entering an area) or Line of sight (ensuring all sources of cover, concealment and encourage are eliminated).
+Favoured methods of environmental control include Proofing/Exclusion (preventing a mouse from entering an area) or Line of sight (ensuring all sources of cover, concealment and encouragement are eliminated).

-Successful control of pest problems associated with mice demands that a variety of these methods are married together.
+Successful management of pest problems associated with mouse activity demand that a variety of these methods are married together.

-Only by using a combined and integrated methodology will it be possible to control mice successfully in the longer term.
+Only by using a combined and integrated methodology will it be possible to get rid of mice successfully over the longer term.